Special Registration for Past Attendees and Friends

 Pamela Fergusson, PhD, RD

-Dr. Fergusson is a Register Dietitian with a PhD in Nutrition, with more than 15 years of experience in changing lives through better nutrition.
+Dr. Fergusson is a Registered Dietitian with more than 15 years of experience in changing lives through better nutrition.
 She earned her Masters in International Health at Uppsala University, and her PhD in International Nutrition at the University of Liverpool.
 She has been a lecturer in nutrition at the Liverpool School of Tropical Medicine in the UK and at Ryerson University in Canada.
 She has served as a nutrition and HIV advisor for FHI 360, a non-profit human development organization, and also with organizations such as Unicef and the World Food program in North America, Europe, Africa, and Asia.
 Currently she has a private practice in British Columbia.
 She has published 10 peer-reviewed scientific papers on nutrition and disease, and has been featured on a number of podcasts and as a speaker at nutrition conferences.

 FRIDAY, OCTOBER 4, 2019